NFL's top preseason trade candidates: Who's on the block

 New England Patriots

 RB Mike Gillislee.
 The Patriots have Rex Burkhead, James White and Sony Michel as locks at running back, with Jeremy Hill competing against Gillislee for what could be a fourth spot.
-Gillislee was beaten by Dion Lewis last season and was inactive for the Super Bowl, but there's always a chance he could re-emerge this year.
+Gillislee was beaten out by Dion Lewis last season and was inactive for the Super Bowl, but there's always a chance he could re-emerge this year.
 If not, perhaps the Patriots could find a willing trade partner for a hard-charging rusher they gave up a fifth-round pick to sign as a restricted free agent in 2017.
 Also, a player such as TE Will Tye might generate some modest interest based on his prior production (90 catches with the Giants between 2015 and '16) and the Patriots' crowded depth chart. -- Mike Reiss

 New Orleans Saints